-The EU Initiative on Health Security aims to set up a regional workforce responsible for the prevention and control of challenges posed by communicable diseases and enhancing regional cooperation to tackle cross-border health security threats in EU candidate and potential candidates countries and European Neighbourhood Policy partner countries.
+The EU Initiative on Health Security (2020-2025) aims to set up a regional workforce responsible for the prevention and control of challenges posed by communicable diseases and enhancing regional cooperation to tackle cross-border health security threats in EU candidate and potential candidate countries and European Neighbourhood Policy partner countries.

 Implementation and results

 The implementation is structured around three technical Work Packages to deliver the key results:

 - Epidemic intelligence, risk assessment, preparedness and response